ferrufinob/StudyNook-backend/NOTES.md

 [ ] Add card update functionality.

-[ ] Add card delete functionality.
+[x] Add card delete functionality.

-[ ] Display errors to user.
+[x] Display errors to user.

 [ ] When new card gets added update deck count as well.

-[ ] Dislay errors with .catch()
+[x] Dislay errors with .catch()

-[ ] Remove any varible names that don't follow JS conventions.
+[x] Remove any varible names that don't follow JS conventions.

 [ ] Review code and remove unnecessary functions/clean up.

-[ ] note to self: make sure I have atleast 3 days between project completion and assessment to review [ ] Practice: sorting, filtering, find, review JS review sheet.
+[ ] note to self: make sure I have atleast 3 days between project completion and assessment to review

+[ ] Practice: sorting, filtering, find, review JS concept questions.

-[ ] Practice: appending random items to the dom, make sure my code is readable and easy to change on the spot.
+[ ] Practice: appending random items to the dom, make sure my code is readable and easy to change and add new functionality on the spot for review.

 ## STRETCH GOALS/Future Goals

-    - DELETE request for cards
     - PATCH request for cards
     - search bar
+    - don't display all cards at once display one at a time by clicking next or previous
     - dark mode
     - user model
     - accessibility